COSCUP/COSCUP-Volunteer/docs_dev/docs/dev/beginners.md

     poetry shell

+!!! note

+    The `virtualenvs.in-project` of poetry configuration has been set to `true`.
+    The folder named `.venv` is in the root directory of the project.

 ### Setting up IDE

 Setting up your IDE for `pylint` and `autopep8`.
 Find out the poetry env full path.